 Clean, consistent and error-free content is one of the quickest and easiest ways to present yourself or your business effectively and stand out from the crowd.
 It can be difficult to catch your own errors, especially if you’ve reviewed your work many times.
-Wired.com explains why it’s so hard to catch your own typos.
+This fantastic Wired.com article explains why it’s so hard to catch your own typos.

 I can work with British, American and Canadian English using style guides such as the New Oxford Style Manual, The Chicago Manual of Style or The Canadian Press Stylebook, respectively.